Binge Eating Disorder: What Causes It And How To Stop Eating Too Much

 Binge eating can appear to be a variety of different eating issues; it can seem as simple as boredom eating, be a vice masquerading as a tool for managing stress or coping with past traumatic experiences, or be an unhealthy relaxation technique or a way to indulge and unwind.
 However, the official definition of binge eating disorder, according to the Mayo Clinic, is when someone frequently consumes unusually large amounts of food and feels physically unable to control what and how much they are eating.

-Often people suffering from binge eating disorder feel trapped in a compulsive cycle of bingeing and subsequent shame.
+Often people suffering from binge eating disorder feel trapped in a compulsive cycle of bingeing on food and subsequent shame.
+The shame may hinder the person who suffers from binge eating disorder from seeking the help that they need.
 They are able to recognize that what they are doing is unhealthy and unnatural but feel unable to resist the compulsive urge to eat when it strikes.
 Instead, they find a way to rationalize the binging by promising they'll quit "after one more binge" or will finally seek treatment "on the first of the month."
 However, when those arbitrarily set timeframes actually transpire, someone with binge eating disorder will generally fall back on the overeating habit, unable to figure out how to ignore the desire for food and stop binging.

 Additionally, unlike anorexia nervosa or bulimia nervosa, there is often a heightened sense of shame and embarrassment associated with binge eating disorder that prevents those experiencing it from admitting they have a problem and getting help.
 To someone unfamiliar with the disorder it can appear to be a simple lack of willpower, a perception which contributed to the delay in its being recognized as a legitimate eating disorder.

-Binge eating disorder can leave you with feelings of hopelessness as you struggle to understand how something as natural as eating could feel so difficult to regulate.
+Binge eating disorder can leave a person with feelings of hopelessness as they struggle to understand how something as natural as eating could feel so difficult to regulate.
 It can severely damage your self esteem and leave you wondering how to stop overeating and start eating normally again.

 Beyond simply eating too much, binge eating disorder is characterized by the following symptoms: